Adenomyosis

 Prevalence

 Endometriosis is estimated to affect about 1 in 10 women of reproductive age, while adenomyosis is thought to impact closer to 1 in 3.
 Both figures are likely underestimates, as many cases go unrecognized due to vague symptoms and the challenges of making a definitive diagnosis without invasive procedures.
 This means the real burden of disease may be much greater than currently reported.
+For instance, some studies suggest adenomyosis may be present in up to 70% of women and it can persist well into menopausal years.

 Diagnosis